 Admission to graduate programs at the University of Massachusetts Lowell is limited and competitive.
 Please apply early and make sure that all application materials will be received by the application deadline.

-Applicants should contact the appropriate graduate coordinator to get additional information about the program of studies, financial aid possibilities and any additional requirements, standards or deadlines.
+Contact the appropriate graduate coordinator to get additional information about programs of study, financial aid possibilities and any additional requirements, standards or deadlines.

-Admission to a graduate program is contingent upon successful completion of the applicant’s baccalaureate or bachelor’s degree.
-An official transcript indicating that the degree has been or will soon be awarded must be filed with the Office of Graduate Admissions by the end of the student’s first semester at UMass Lowell.
+Admission to a graduate program is contingent upon successful completion of a bachelor’s degree.
+An official transcript indicating that the degree has been or will soon be awarded must be filed with the Office of Graduate Admissions by the end of your first semester at UMass Lowell.

 You may send the required application materials together or separately.
-All required items must be submitted to the
+All required items must be submitted to: